FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandMembership/IdentityandMembership.md

  * **Signing Certificate**

  This folder contains the **public X.509 certificate** used by a node or user when the need to identify themselves to another principal in the network.
-This is the certificate a peer places in a transaction proposal response, for example, to indicate that a peer's organization has endorsed it -- which can subsequently be checked against an endorsement policy (containing the organisations that must endorse a transaction) by a validating node.
+This is the certificate a peer places in a transaction proposal response, for example, to indicate that a peer's organization has endorsed it -- which can subsequently be checked against an endorsement policy (containing the organizations that must endorse a transaction) by a validating node.

- This folder is mandatory, and there must be exactly one X.509 certificate for the node.
+ This folder is mandatory for local MSPs, and there must be exactly one X.509 certificate for the node.
+It is not used for global MSPs.

  * **KeyStore for Private Key**

- This folder is defined for the local MSP of a peer / orderer node or user, and contains the **private key**.
+ This folder is defined for the local MSP of a peer or orderer node (or in a user's local MSP), and contains the **private key**.
 This key is used to sign or encrypt data -- for example to sign a transaction proposal response, indicating that a peer's organization has endorsed it.

- This folder is mandatory, and must contain exactly one private key.
-Obviously, access to this folder must be limited only to those operators administrators who have responsibility for local MSP's.
+ This folder is mandatory for local MSPs, and must contain exactly one private key.
+Obviously, access to this folder must be limited only to those operators administrators who have responsibility for local MSPs.

  **Global MSPs** do not include this folder or any private keys, as by their nature they are shared across the network or channel.